Shivanikanodia/attrition-prediction-unity-mlflow/README.md

 ## Workforce Attrition Prediction with Explainable and Reproducible ML

 Predicting employee churn and identifying key drivers of attrition using scalable machine learning practices.
-Built with  classification and booster algorithms, SHAP for explainability and trustworthy insights, Unity Catalog to stores models and feature, and MLflow for experiment tracking, model reproducibility and transparency.
+Built with  classification and booster algorithms, SHAP for explainability and trustworthy insights, Unity Catalog to store models and feature, and MLflow for experiment tracking, model reproducibility and transparency.

 ### Problem Statement: